88 Online Therapy Tips (Get Better Results and Save Money)

-If children or pets are interrupting your sessions in a way that’s more disruptive than cute, close a door.
+If children or pets are interrupting your sessions, close a door (even if it’s cute).
+Arrange childcare or pet-sitting services if you need to.
 Put your phone on silent and tell family members or housemates not to interrupt you during this important time.

 39. Let your therapist know if there seem to be any connection issues on their end.

 If you’re having trouble seeing or hearing your therapist, or their connection suddenly drops out, let them know.
 They may not realize they are having technical issues.

 40. Reboot and reconnect as needed.

 Disconnecting and reconnecting an online therapy session only takes seconds, but it will often fix any technical issues you were having.